 Within the OEO, the State-level Equal Opportunity (EO) Officer is supported by a State-Level EO Coordinator.
-The position of State-Level EO Coordinator, is currently held by Amy Proveaux.
+The position of State-Level EO Coordinator is currently held by Amy Proveaux.

 Resources and support are made available to the OEO as required.
 Resources for training are available for the staff to attend, as necessary, national, and regional training, as well as conferences where relevant topics are on the agenda.
-Ms. Bowers has attended past training sessions offered by the National Association of State Workforce Agencies' EO Committee.
-Ms. Bowers also keeps abreast of changing laws, regulations, and procedures relative to equal opportunity and nondiscrimination matters through her participation in local and regional webinars, legal workshops, and other training opportunities.
+Ms. McMellan has attended past training sessions offered by the National Association of State Workforce Agencies' (NASWA) EO Committee, and the South Carolina Human Affairs Commission.
+Ms. McMellan has also attended NASWA EO committee meetings wherein technical guidance was provided by members of the Civil Rights Center (CRC) Office of Compliance and Policy, and also keeps abreast of changing laws, regulations, and procedures relative to equal opportunity and nondiscrimination matters through her participation in local and regional webinars, continuing legal education courses, and other training opportunities.
 Funding for the Office of Equal Opportunity is available through the WIOA grant and may be supplemented by other grants available to DEW, as appropriate.